Bagrationi, wife of John IV of Trebizond: Death

 According to the Europäische Stammtafeln: Stammtafeln zur Geschichte der Europäischen Staaten (1978) by Detlev Schwennicke, she was dead by 1438.
 John IV went on to marry an unnamed Turkish lady.
 The Europäische Stammtafeln considers this second wife to have been a daughter of Dawlat Berdi.
-Pero Tafur, in his travel memoirs, records that when he visited Trebizond in 1438 John IV had a Turkish wife.
+Pedro Tafur, in his travel memoirs, records that when he visited Trebizond in 1438 John IV had a Turkish wife.